Author’s Last name, First initial. (Date published). Title. URL

 Learn more about each component of the reference citation and how to format it in the sections that follow.
 See an APA sample paper reference list at the end of this entire section.

 The names of authors are written in reverse order.
 Include the initials for the first and middle names.
-End this information with a period.
+End this information with a period (see Section 9.8 of the Publication manual).

-When two or more authors work together on a source, write them in the order in which they appear on the source, using this format:
+When two or more authors work together on a source, write them in the order in which they appear on the source.
+You can name up to 20 authors in the reference.
+For sources with 2 to 20 authors, place an ampersand (&) before the final author.
+Use this format:

 Roberts, A., Johnson, M. C., Klein, J., Cheng, E. V., Sherman, A., Levin, K. K. , ...Lopez, G. S.